Axway/open-banking-docs/content/en/docs/Configuration/customization.md

 You can easily apply your branding on most of the solution's user interface, such as changing the logos and the style (color palette, font, and so on.)

-The following are the main items you can consider for branding:
+Consider the following for branding changes:

 * Solution Homepage logo and style: [API Gateway - Solution Homepage](/docs/configuration/api-gateway#solution-homepage).
     ![Welcome email](/Images/homepage.png)